 According to the FDA, for the device to be considered optimized for safety and effectiveness, the human factors validation testing should be sufficiently sensitive to capture use-related problems resulting from user interface design inadequacies, whether or not the users are aware of having made use errors.
 Further, the realism and completeness of the testing should support generalization of the results to demonstrate the device’s use safety and effectiveness in actual use.

 The results of this testing should facilitate analysis of the root causes of use error or problems found during testing.
-The FDA encourages sponsors to submit a draft of the human factors validation testing protocol prior to conducting the test so that the Agency can ensure that the methods the sponsor plans to use will be acceptable.
+The FDA encourages Sponsors to submit a draft of the human factors validation testing protocol prior to conducting the test so that the Agency can ensure that the methods the Sponsor plans to use will be acceptable.

-Preparing a Device for Testing
+Preparing a Medical Device for Testing

 The most effective way to prepare a device for usability studies is to employ human factors engineering.
-This means considering the user at every stage of the device design process, then building in design elements that mitigate or eliminate those user-related risks.
+This means considering the user at every stage of the medical device design process, then building in design elements that mitigate or eliminate those user-related risks.

 This approach is highly effective because design elements are much better at mitigating or eliminating risks than instructions or training.
 The reality is that not everyone reads or understand instructions, and people are likely to forget their training.